 6.13.
 There are several protected buildings close to the site.
 Development must consider the setting of the protected buildings in particular Le Maresquet Farm buildings and its roadside walls to the north-west.
 The open fields to the east and south of Le Maresquet Farm form part of its setting.
 The degree to which the setting will be affected will depend on the scale, form and appearance of development.
 Careful design is needed to minimise and mitigate any negative effect on the setting of the protected buildings.

 Archeology

 6.14.
-There is known archaeological interest within the site and it is recommended that a watching brief is undertaken during site works.
+There is known archaeological interest within the site and it is recommended that several areas of the site are opened up to allow archaeological interest.

 Drainage